tvdstaaij/telegram-history-dump/README.md

 # telegram-history-dump

 This utility is the successor of [telegram-json-backup][1], written from the ground up in Ruby.
-It can create backups of your Telegram conversations using telegram-cli's remote control feature.
+It can create backups of your Telegram user and (super)group dialogs using telegram-cli's remote control feature.

 Compared to the old project, telegram-history-dump: